Invitations

 How Invitations Work

-The number of invitations HackerOne sends is based on your report volume on a rolling 30 day basis.
+The number of invitations HackerOne sends is based on your report volume on a rolling 30-day basis.
 These are the use cases as to how HackerOne sends invitations:

-Case Action
+Case

-You're far from meeting your report volume.
-HackerOne will gradually increase the number of invitations so you can meet your report volume.
+HackerOne will continue sending invitations so you can meet your report volume.

 You're receiving more reports while still being under your report volume.
-HackerOne will send out fewer invitations.

-Your report volume is met.
-Invitations will pause until the volume drops below the target in the 30 day window.
+Invitations will pause until the volume drops below the target in the 30-day window.

 Your report volume is set to 0.
-No invitations will be sent.

 Technically